jiajunfu07/jiajunfu07.github.io/docs/source/ROS2/Topics-Sending-and-Receiving-Messages-between-Nodes.md

 ```c++
 number_publisher_ = this->create_publisher<example_interfaces::msg::Int64>("number", 10);
 ```
 In C++, we also use the `create_publisher()` method from the `Node` class, but the syntax is a bit different.
 We use the template syntax to specify the interface type.
-The rest of the arguments are the same as in Python. \
+The rest of the arguments are the same as in Python.

 The publisher is also declared as a private attribute of the class:
 ```c++
 rclcpp::Publisher<example_interfaces::msg::Int64>::SharedPtr number_publisher_;
 ```
-As you can see, we use the `rclcpp::Publisher` class, and as for many things in ROS 2, we use a shared pointer.
-For several common classes, ROS 2 provides`::SharedPtr`, which would be the same thing as writing `std::shared_ptr<the publicher class>`.
+As you can see, we use the `rclcpp::Publisher` class, and like many things in ROS 2, we use a shared pointer.
+For several common classes, ROS 2 provides `::SharedPtr`, which is equivalent to writing `std::shared_ptr<the publisher class>`.
 ```c++
 void publish_number()
 {